metalevel-tech/JS-Advanced-React-ProgressBG-Homework/MDN.Exercises/silly_story_generator_arrays_assessment/README.md

 ## Condition of the task

 > In this assessment you'll be tasked with taking some of the knowledge you've picked up in this module's articles and applying it to creating a fun app that generates random silly stories.
-Have fun!.
+Have fun!

 ## Solutions